jackfrancisdalton/Monzo-Dashboard/README.md

     ...and assigning your secret values (like Monzo Oauth secrets) in there, so your secrets are well... your secrets.

 ### Dev Mode
-1. Spin up the dev PosgreSQL container with `docker compose --env-file .env.development -f docker-compose.dev.yaml up --build`
 2. Navigate to `/monzo-dashboard` and run `pnpm install` (requires `pnpm` to be installed)
 3. Navigate to the `src/apps/mock-monzo` app directory and run `pnpm run generate:large` to generate mock data.
 4. In `/monzo-dashboard` directory run `pnpm run dev` and access the app at `localhost:5173`.

 >By default this will use mock data.
-If you want to use dev mode with real data/Oauth flow do this:
+If you want to use dev mode with real data and the real Oauth flow do this:
 >1.
 Update `USE_REAL_MONZO_API` to `true` in the `.env.development`.
 >2.
 Run `docker compose --env-file .env.development -f docker-compose.dev.yaml up --build` to set up the Postgres container.
 >3.
 Then run `pnpm run dev`.